Skip to content

 2. Sand Finish (The Modern Standard)

-Application: Applied with a trowel and finished with a green sponge float to bring the aggregate to the surface.
+• Application: Applied with a trowel and then aggressively finished with a green sponge float to bring the sand aggregate to the surface.

-Pros: Clean, crisp lines ideal for contemporary architecture.
-It is easier to patch than smooth stucco because the sand helps blend the transition.
+• Pros: Clean, crisp lines ideal for contemporary and transitional architecture.
+It is much easier to patch than smooth stucco because the sand grit helps blend the transition.

-Cons: If applied by an inexperienced crew, you will see circular "swirl marks" from the float.
-It requires consistent hydration to prevent color variation.
+• Cons: If applied by a rushed or inexperienced crew, you will see circular "swirl marks" left by the sponge float.

 3. Spanish Lace / Skip Trowel (The Classic)

 The Look: The traditional "California Stucco."
-A base coat with flattened islands of texture "skipped" over the top.
+A base coat is applied, and then flattened islands of texture are "skipped" over the top.

-Pros: The most forgiving finish.
-The heavy texture hides framing imperfections, dirt, and future patch repairs exceptionally well.
+• Pros: This is the most forgiving finish in the industry.
+The heavy, irregular texture hides wavy framing imperfections, dirt, and future patch repairs exceptionally well.
 It is structurally robust.

-Cons: Can look dated on modern homes.
-The deep crevices can trap dust and spiderwebs, requiring annual pressure washing.
+• Cons: Can look slightly dated on ultra-modern homes.
+The deep crevices trap dust and spiderwebs, requiring annual pressure washing.

 4. Machine Dash (The Commercial Choice)